quantify-os/quantify-core/docs/installation.rst

 .. warning::

-    We use the pyqtgraph library which contains an `issue with venv on Windows`_.
-Windows users should see the linked issue for details and prefer `virtualenv` over `python -m venv`.
+    We use the pyqtgraph library which contains an `issue with venv on Windows <https://github.com/pyqtgraph/pyqtgraph/issues/1052>`_.

-.. _issue with venv on Windows: https://github.com/pyqtgraph/pyqtgraph/issues/1052
+    If Windows users are using virtual environements (as opposed to the recommended Anaconda install) they should see the linked issue for details and prefer `virtualenv` over `python -m venv`.